FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: Introduction

-In this paper, to overcome all the above issues, we propose an SGI-FL framework called \underline{Fed}erated learning with \underline{M}od\underline{el} \underline{D}ispersal (FedMeld) as our answer.
-FedMeld enables \textit{infrastructure-free} model aggregation across large-scale geographical regions, eliminating the need for ground stations or ISLs.
-Our mechanism is inspired by a key observation: Given the repetitive trajectories and store-carry-forward (SCF) capabilities of co-orbital satellites, a satellite can transfer model parameters from one serving region $i$ to the next region $i+1$ by mixing models from these two adjacent areas; Similarly, the circular nature of satellite orbits ensures that the model parameters from region $i+1$ will eventually be returned to region $i$.
+To overcome all the above issues, we propose an SGI-FL framework called \underline{Fed}erated learning with \underline{M}od\underline{el} \underline{D}ispersal (FedMeld) as our answer.
+Our mechanism is inspired by a key observation: Given the repetitive trajectories and store-carry-forward (SCF) capabilities of co-orbital satellites, as shown in Fig. \ref{fig:earth_mixing}, a satellite can transfer model parameters from one serving region $i$ (e.g., A) to the next region $i+1$ (e.g., B) by mixing models from these two adjacent areas; Similarly, the circular nature of satellite orbits ensures that the model parameters from region $i+1$ (e.g., B) will eventually be returned to region $i$ (e.g., A).
 Consequently, without requiring dedicated ground stations or ISLs, \textit{parameter mixing across all regions is naturally achieved through model dispersal via satellite trajectories}, akin to how animals disperse seeds across continents.
-In this way, FedMeld exploits the unique movement patterns of satellites, turning their high mobility from a foe to a friend.
 Within the FedMeld framework, users can continue training while satellites carrying model parameters traverse between adjacent regions, introducing a latency-accuracy tradeoff in managing model staleness.
 Moreover, model mixing ratios across regions should also be determined judiciously to achieve optimal learning performance.
-In this direction, we will answer two fundamental questions in FedMeld: 1) Does the proposed model dispersal method ensure global model convergence? and 2) how can we manage model staleness and mixing ratios to optimize training convergence?
-Our main contributions are summarized as follows: \begin{itemize} \item \textbf{FedMeld and Convergence Analysis:} We propose the FedMeld framework for efficient decentralized FL in SGINs.
-To support effective control, we theoretically characterize the convergence bound of FedMeld under both full and partial participation scenarios, accounting for the effects of model staleness and model mixing ratio.
-The results reveal a tradeoff between latency and accuracy.
-Specifically, increasing the global round interval of model mixing between adjacent regions accelerates the completion of the predefined training time but at the cost of reduced model accuracy.
-Furthermore, the model mixing ratio exhibits a strong coupling with the degree of model staleness, underscoring the necessity for optimal control strategies.
+The core advantages of FedMeld are summarized as follows: \begin{itemize} \item \textbf{Infrastructure-free model aggregation:} By utilizing repetitive trajectories and SCF behaviour of co-orbital satellites, FedMeld eliminates the reliance on ground stations or ISLs for model dispersal across regions, turning the satellite's orbital mobility from a foe to a friend.

+\item \textbf{Flexible control of latency-accuracy tradeoff:} The design introduces tunable parameters for staleness and mixing ratio, enabling clients to keep training without waiting for satellite movement and clients training in other regions. \end{itemize}